Our Top Picks

 They can be – this depends on the fabric choice, style of pockets, and their location.

-Work pants have a lot of different names, including canvas pants, cargo pants, cast iron utility pants, duck canvas, and more.
+Work pants have many different names, including canvas pants, cargo pants, cast iron utility pants, duck canvas, and more.